José Yves Limantour

-José Yves Limantour Marquet ([xo'se ˈiβ(e)s limanˈtuɾ]; 26 December 1854 – 26 August 1935) was a Mexican financier who served as Secretary of the Finance of Mexico from 1893 until the fall of the Porfirio Díaz regime in 1911.
-Limantour established the gold standard in Mexico, suspending free coinage of silver, and mandating only government coins be used.
+José Yves Limantour Marquet ([xo'se ˈiβ(e)s limanˈtuɾ]; 26 December 1854 – 26 August 1935) was a Mexican financier and politician who served as Secretary of the Finance of Mexico from 1893 until the fall of the Porfirio Díaz regime in 1911.
+One of the most prominent politicians of the Porfiriato era, he was a key member of Díaz's technocratic advisors known as Los Científicos.

+Born into a French Mexican family in Mexico City, Limantour received a high education.
+He studied economics, and after a period working as a legal teacher, he was appointed as Mexico's secretary of finance in 1893.
+As the secretary of finance, Limantour established the gold standard in Mexico, suspending free coinage of silver, and mandating only government coins be used.
 He secured the national debt in 1899 with a consortium of foreign banks, and at the time of the outbreak of the Revolution, Mexico was on strong financial basis.

 Before the Mexican Revolution he was widely seen, along with General Bernardo Reyes, as one of the stronger candidates to succeed President Díaz.
+After the revolution broke out due to unpopularity of the Díaz regime, he went into exile in France, where he died in 1935.

 Early life

 José Limantour was born on 26 December 1854 in Mexico City, Mexico.
 His parents were Joseph Yves Limantour, a ship captain from Brittany, France, and Adela Marquet, born in Bourdeaux.
 The Limantour family grew wealthy through land speculation in Baja California and Mexico City when the Liberals seized church property, redistributing land.
 After private primary schooling in Mexico, Limantour went to Europe at 14.
 On his return from that journey he attended the National Preparatory School.
 He received a law degree with specialized studies in economics and management.
 At the inception of Porfiriato, he was teaching at the School of Commerce and the National School of Jurisprudence.
 He also wrote for the legal journal El Foro (The Forum) from 1877 to 1882.